-The oral rehydration solution (ORS) recommended by the WHO contains 13.5 g glucose, 2.6 g NaCl, 2.9 g trisodium citrate dihydrate (or 2.5 g NaHCO 3 ), and 1.5 g KCl per liter of drinking water.
+The oral rehydration solution (ORS) recommended by the World Health organization (WHO) contains 13.5 g glucose, 2.6 g sodium chloride, 2.9 g trisodium citrate dihydrate (or 2.5 g potassium bicarbonate), and 1.5 g potassium chloride per liter of drinking water.
 This solution is best prepared using widely available, premeasured, sealed packets of glucose and salts; one packet is mixed with 1 L of clean water.
 Using such prepared ORS packets minimizes the possibility of error when untrained people mix the solution.
 If ORS packets are not available, a reasonable substitute can be made by mixing half a small spoon of salt and 6 small spoons of sugar in 1 L of clean water.
 The ORS should be continued ad libitum after rehydration in amounts at least equal to continuing stool and vomitus losses.

-Early treatment with an effective oral antimicrobial eradicates vibrios, reduces stool volume by 50%, and stops diarrhea within 48 h.
+Early treatment with an effective oral antimicrobial eradicates vibrios, reduces stool volume by 50%, and stops diarrhea within 48 hours.
 The choice of antimicrobial should be based on the susceptibility of V. cholerae isolated from the community.

 Other V. cholerae serogroups can cause milder, nonepidemic disease.